Do I need a certain weightlifting ability to attend?

 Chinese culture is probably very different from your own.
 Check out this cultural comparison between Chinese and Western thought.
 Also, check out the top areas of culture shock in China.

 Remember that we are guests and that your behavior will be reflective of our group to our hosts.
 Most of the time, the hosts will not directly confront you with any problems but rather bring it to our attention.

 So, we recommend you respect authority, go with the flow of things, and ask questions if you are unsure.

 What’s the food like?

 In the cafeteria and hotels, it is only local Chinese food and will be different than your normal Chinese take-out food.
 All meals are buffet-style consisting of several proteins, vegetables, rice, bread, and noodles to choose from.

 Outside of the cafeteria, there are many Chinese restaurants and maybe some Western restaurants or coffee shops.

 What if I follow a special diet?

-We cannot guarantee any special dietary requests so you should consider that before applying for the camp.
+We cannot guarantee any special dietary requests so you should consider that before registering for the camp.

 Also, China is a tea-drinking culture so coffee availability is poor or lacking so you might want to bring some instant coffee with you.
 In fact, if there is something you absolutely must have, then bring it.